egoodman1994/BugGame/README.md

 ## 🎮 Tips

-1. Use double jumps to reach high-flying bugs
-2. Prioritize golden bugs for quick score increases
+1. Prioritize golden bugs for quick score increases
-3. Use speed boosts strategically
+2. Use speed boosts strategically
-4. Watch for increasing difficulty as your score grows
+3. Watch for increasing difficulty as your score grows

 ## Testing